Staff Student Liaison Committee - Meeting Notes

 Dr Li Liu

-1. Welcome: The Pro-HOD (Undergraduate), David Airey, welcomed all members.
-He explained that two main things that had happened recently with respect to student affairs:
+1. Welcome: The Pro-Head (Undergraduate), David Airey, welcomed all members.

 David Airey explained the surveys that students fill in: